nus-cs2103-AY2223S2/tp/docs/UserGuide.md

   - Omit any flags to test all cards in the deck

 Examples:
-* `review 5 -e -h` lets you review all the cards tagged as Easy or Hard in the 5th deck.
+* `review 5 -e -h` lets you review all the cards tagged as "easy" or "hard" in the 5th deck.
 * `review 2` lets you review all the cards in the 2nd deck.

 ### 3.6.2.
 Ending the Review: `endReview`